 This much-loved metropolis attracts young travelers from all over the globe, making it one of the fastest growing tourist destinations in Europe.
 And while this may suggest that Berlin is very expensive to visit, it doesn’t have to be.

-Welcome to Jessie on a Journey’s new series of collaborative posts on budget travel.
-For this installment, I asked travel bloggers who are experts on Berlin to share their tips and little-known tricks for saving money when visiting the city.
+In this post, I asked travel bloggers who are experts on Berlin to share their tips and little-known tricks for saving money when visiting the city.

 If you’re traveling to Berlin on a budget, this Germany travel guide can help!
 Make sure to add the following unique experiences to your itinerary.

 1. Enjoy some free entertainment at Mauerpark

 I’m a sucker for budget Europe travel experiences — especially when they’re free!

 If you happen to be in Berlin on a Sunday, I recommend heading over to Mauerpark for some free entertainment.